Clemen-G/DobSense/Readme.md

 **Why do I need to install a new certification authority?
 That feels cumbersome and insecure.**

 The application requires the user's position to determine the Alt-Az coordinates of celestial objects.
 It fetches it from the phone using the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), which only works over `https`.
-Afaik, no companies will a TLS certificate for a `.local` domain, so I have resorted to a custom certificate chain.
+Afaik, no companies will issue a TLS certificate for a `.local` domain, so I have resorted to a custom certificate chain.
 One way to work around this problem would be to enter the position manually (e.g. keeping a database of cities).
 I don't currently plan this but I'd welcome feedback.